emipa606/SomeLikeItRotten/README.md

 ![Image](https://i.imgur.com/WAEzk68.png)

-Some animals can eat rotting corpses, so let them do it!
+Some creatures can eat rotting corpses, so let them do it!

 This mod enables the eating of rotting or dessicated corpses.
-Due to the implementation the corpses are eatable by all pawns but only the animals defined in the settings will actively eat them and they will not get food-poisoning from the corpses.
+Due to the implementation the corpses are eatable by all pawns but only the creatures defined in the settings will actively eat them and they will not get food-poisoning from the corpses.
 Rotting corpses will now have 50% of the original nutrition value Dessicated corpses will have 25% of the original nutrition value

-Save game compatible and supports all animals.
+Save game compatible and supports all creatures/races.

 Made it as a companion mod to the https://steamcommunity.com/sharedfiles/filedetails/?id=2496563418]Rats! mod for those who wanted a way to take care of their corpses with a rat-farm.